cryptonative-ch/aqua-interface/CONTRIBUTING.md

 # Abstract

 Mesa is an open-source project, including but not limited to the Front End interface and Solidity Smart Contracts.
-As such, a Contritubtion Guideline shall facilitate the foundation for a collaborative ground for every contributor working on Mesa codebase(s).
+As such, a Contribution Guideline shall facilitate the foundation for a collaborative ground for every contributor working on Mesa codebase(s).

 # Style Project Structure